 For healthy fats choose avocados, nuts & seeds or coconut oil to support overall bodily functions without adding too many extra calories to your daily intake.

-Supplementing your meals with nutrient rich superfoods such as spirulina or chia seeds will help ensure you’re getting enough minerals and vitamins for optimal health benefit.
+Supplementing your meals with nutrient rich superfoods such as spirulina or chia seeds will help ensure you’re getting enough minerals and vitamins for optimal health benefits.

 By making informed choices about what food to eat when following a vegan keto diet plan, vegetarians can enjoy all the weight loss benefits associated with ketosis – increased energy levels and better mental clarity – without sacrificing their dietary preferences or compromising their commitment to living an ethical lifestyle.